Blog

 Why is it important for you and your Filipino VA to be on the same page?

-Good communication helps you and your VA achieve alignment — a mutual understanding of expectations and values.
+Effective communication skills will help you and your VA achieve alignment, a mutual understanding of expectations and values.
 Alignment leads to:

 A clearer direction